ImSwitch/ImSwitch/docs/use-cases.rst

 Live reconstruction is also available, which will show the reconstructed slice progress in real time.

-Napari OPT preprocessing module (Not yet implemented)
+Napari OPT preprocessing module (Comming soon)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Download  `OPT preprocessing`  napari pluging from XX.
 This allows you to preprocess the OPT data before final reconstruction step.
 So far it provides following functionalities which are documented in the plugin documentation:

+* Dark-field correction
+* Bright-field correction
+* data inversion for tranmission acquisition
 * ROI selection
 * Binning
 * Hot pixel correction
-* Dark-field correction
-* Bright-field correction
 * Intensity correction
-* -log transformation (for tranmission or visualization purposes)
+* log transformation (for tranmission or visualization purposes)

 In case you `did not` select ``noRam`` acquisition, the plugin is designed to process the acquired OPT stack with the corrections which are either in separate layers, or caa be loaded separately.